-Courts have developed special rules regarding the duty that a defendant may have in a specific case.
-Where a duty does exist, it is based on specific circumstances or the nature of the relationship between the parties.
+Courts have developed special rules regarding the legal duties that people owe to one another in certain situations.
+Where such a duty does exist, it is usually based on the nature of the relationship between the parties or the specific circumstances of the case.

 Duty to Rescue

 The general rule is that a person has no duty to rescue another person who is in peril.
-Even in an extreme situation, such as where an adult sees a child trapped on top of railroad tracks, courts generally hold that a person is under no duty to come to the aid of another.
-Courts, however, recognize several exceptions.
-These include the following:
+Even in an extreme situation, such as where an adult sees a child trapped on top of railroad tracks, courts generally find that a person is under no duty to come to the aid of another.
+Courts, however, recognize several important exceptions, including the following:

 Duty to Control

 A person generally has no duty to control the actions of another person.
-However, in some relationships, this duty may arise.
+However, there are some exceptions.
 The most common example involves a parent and child.
-If a parent is aware of a child's dangerous propensities, then the parent is generally under a duty to exercise reasonable care in controlling the child.
+If a parent is aware of a child's dangerous tendencies or habits, then the parent is generally under a duty to exercise reasonable care in controlling the child.

 Duty to Protect

 A defendant may have a duty to protect a plaintiff based on the defendant's relationship with the plaintiff.
-This most clearly applies in cases involving jailors and prisoners or innkeepers and guests.
-Some courts have imposed a duty to protect based on other relationships, including landlord-tenant and business-patron relationships, but the law is less clear about duties in these instances.
+This most clearly applies in cases involving jailors and prisoners, or innkeepers and guests.
+Some courts have imposed a duty to protect based on other relationships, including landlord-tenant and business-patron relationships, although the law is less clear about duties in these instances.